MahmoudHassan12/edulink/README.md

-# 🎓 Edu Link
+# 🎓 EduLink

-Edu Link is your gateway to a smarter academic journey!
-With powerful features and a user-friendly interface, Edu Link connects students and instructors seamlessly, promoting an interactive and productive learning environment.
+EduLink is your gateway to a smarter academic journey!
+With powerful features and a user-friendly interface, EduLink connects students and instructors seamlessly, promoting an interactive and productive learning environment.

 ---